 The metro systems of Moscow and St Petersburg are excellent.
 There are smaller ones in Kazan, Nizhny Novgorod, Novosibirsk, Samara and Yekaterinburg.

-Normal yellow taxis, which could be hailed in the street and used meters, disappeared after the fall of Communism.
-The taxi situation was a pain until a few years ago, when phone apps, such as Gett and Yandex Taxi, made cabs much more affordable and easy to use.
-Download the various apps to your phone before or while in Russia.
+Normal yellow taxis, which could be hailed in the street and used meters, disappeared after the fall of communism.
+The taxi situation was a pain until a few years ago, when phone apps, such as Uber, Gett and Yandex Taxi, made cabs much more affordable and easy to use.
+Download the various apps to your phone before you arrive or while in Russia.